 This post may contain affiliate links.
 Please read our disclosure policy.

-- Veggies: Green and red bell peppers give a pop of color, but any peppers will taste great.
-Yellow, white, or red onion slices add some crunch and flavor.
+- Veggies: Green and red bell peppers add color, but any variety works.
+Yellow, white, or red onions add some crunch and flavor.
+For extra texture, add in baby corn, snap peas, or sliced carrots.

-- Add chili paste or sriracha for more heat.
+- Add chili paste or Sriracha for more heat.

 - Substitute honey for white or brown sugar.